1150 Litre Plastic Bunded Fire Protected Oil Tank1150 litres

 Should I choose a plastic or steel heating oil tank?

 Plastic and steel heating oil tanks each have their own benefits.
-Steel heating oil tanks have a serviceable life expectancy of over 30 years and can be manufactured to tailored specifications and to exact dimensions.
+Steel heating oil tanks are designed with a life expectancy of over 30 years and can be manufactured to tailored specifications and to exact dimensions.
 This makes them perfect for replacing old tanks within the same space.
 Our plastic tanks are a great affordable alternative to steel.
-They are also lighter than steel making them easier to move when empty while still being highly durable with a serviceable lifespan exceeding 20 years.
+They are also lighter than steel making them easier to move when empty.
+Our bunded oil tanks are designed with a life expectancy of 20 years or more.
 Furthermore, these are the only plastic tanks on the market available with integrally fitted fire protection in capacities up to 2500 litres.

 WHAT SIZE PLASTIC OIL TANK DO I NEED?